fangqyi/security_blogs/buffer_overflow/stack_based.md

   push [var] 	;push the 4 bytes at address var onto the stack
   ```

-##### pop
+###### pop

-- removes the 4-byte data element frm the top of the hardware-supported stack into the specified operand (i.e. register or memory location)
+- removes the 4-byte data element from the top of the hardware-supported stack into the specified operand (i.e. register or memory location)

 - first moves the 4 bytes located at memory location [esp] into the specified register or memory location, and then increments esp by 4